nagytimi85/zettelkasten/content/zettels/1c-calling-it-a-digital-garden-is-a-good-reminder-that-one-can-keep-a-zettelkasten-just-for-the-joy-of-keeping-it.md

 	- Further related is parts language and internal family systems (IFS).
 - [[ref-gilbert-elizabeth|Elizabeth Gilbert]]'s [[ref-gilbert-distinguising-between-hobbies-jobs-carreers-and-vocation-2017|Job, Hobby, Career, Vocation Youtube video]] giving the advice not to burden your hobby with the expectation of it needing to sustain you.
 You are an adult, you need to have a job and sustain yourself _and_ your hobby, not the other way around.
 - A relationship graph is a rhizome just like a Zettelkasten. [[1c2-a-relationship-graph-is-a-rhizome]]
 - Labeling can be a therapeutic thing.
+Just as much labeling can divide, it can connect. [[5b1a1-labels-can-help-both-to-connect-and-to-disconnect]]

 ---
 # Folgezettel links